Lecturer Faculty Biography

 Current projects include research and education on

-- curricula recommendations for teaching about historic and ongoing inequalities affecting black lives and the rule of law across the country, and
+- Curricula recommendations for teaching about historic and ongoing inequalities affecting Asian Americans and for teaching within Ethnic Studies and the Social Sciences more broadly

 - “The Broader Scholarly Context of Asian American Politics” (with Sara Sadhwani).
 PS: Politics and Political Science, Forthcoming.